Defined Benefit Plan Termination Consulting

 - Ongoing administrative and compliance burdens

 Defined Benefit Plan Termination Program (“DBPTP”), incorporating pension risk transfer and plan termination, eliminates all risk and ongoing expense for plan sponsors.
 For years, plan sponsors have been waiting for interest rates to go up, hoping that the cost of plan termination will then go down.
 Certainly, higher interest rates favorably impact the cost of benefits and therefore, the funded status of a plan.
 However, there are several other factors that impact the cost of benefits and the funded status of a plan, many that function in reverse correlation to interest rates, potentially wiping out the advantages of interest rate increases.

 A COMPOUND QUESTION THAT PLAN SPONSORS SHOULD ASK:

-Will the total reduction in cost due to possible interest rate increases be more or less than the total increase in cost due to:
+Will the total reduction in cost due to possible interest rate increases be more or less than the overall increase in cost due to: